 5. TPG NBN

 Last but not least is TPG NBN.
-TPG’s speed is the same as iiNet NBN at 3.6 Mbps.
+TPG’s speed is the same as Telstra, iiNet NBN, and others at 3.4 Mbps.
 TPG NBN is the only provider in the top five to offer every type of internet connectivity: fibre, cable, DSL, wireless and satellite.

 Summary: Picking the best provider for streaming your Netflix